lrjoyce/iCARES/apps/CSE521_Project/project/README.txt

+Place 'SourceCode' in the 'tinyos-main/apps' directory.
+Check to make sure that the Makefiles in Mote and Basestation are correct for your machine.

 There are three pieces of source code contained in this directory.
 The Mote and Basestation programs are TinyOS applications that can be loaded onto a mote platform using the command:

 make [mote-type] reinstall